 Getting a needs assessment will result in your parents having a care plan made for them.
 This important document will set out the support your parents need and will include recommendations on what support is required.
 It’ll also set out a ‘personal budget’, with this being the amount that the local council will contribute towards paying for care.

-There are also lots of small expenses.
-In between bills, petrol and shopping, these can start to quickly add up.
+There are also lots of small expenses, like shopping, bills and petrol, and these can quickly add up.

 One of the biggest decisions you and your loved ones will need to make is whether you’ll care for them at home, or whether they’ll move into a residential care home or something similar.
 Care homes are a great choice as they offer more opportunities for social interaction, along with expert and dedicated staff.
 Meanwhile, home care will allow your parents to remain in familiar surroundings.